 - > Security;

-- Coordination;
+- > Coordination;

 - > Access arrangements;

-- Monitoring system;
+- > Monitoring system;

-- > Sustainability, resilience, Linking Relief Rehabilitation and Development;
+- Sustainability, resilience, Linking Relief Rehabilitation and Development;

-- Cost efficiency; or comparative advantage of the action or the partners.
+- > Cost efficiency; or comparative advantage of the action or the partners.

-In case of ongoing actions, where DG ECHO is requested to fund the continuation thereof, a field visit may be conducted by an DG ECHO field expert (TA) to determine the feasibility and quality of the follow-up action proposed.
+In case of actions ongoing in the field, where DG ECHO is requested to fund the continuation thereof, a field visit may be conducted by DG ECHO field expert (TA) to determine the feasibility and quality of the follow-up action proposed.